TimLovellSmith/azure-docs/articles/azure-cache-for-redis/cache-troubleshoot-server.md

 - [Configure a memory policy](cache-configure.md#maxmemory-policy-and-maxmemory-reserved) and set expiration times on your keys.
 This policy may not be sufficient if you have fragmentation.
 - [Configure a maxmemory-reserved value](cache-configure.md#maxmemory-policy-and-maxmemory-reserved) that is large enough to compensate for memory fragmentation.
-- Break up your large cached objects into smaller related objects.
+- Break up your large cached objects into smaller related objects, to limit large request/response sizes.
 - [Create alerts](cache-how-to-monitor.md#alerts) on metrics like used memory to be notified early about potential impacts.
 - [Scale](cache-how-to-scale.md) to a larger cache size with more memory capacity.